rails/rails/guides/source/action_controller_overview.md

 Action Controller Overview
 ==========================

 In this guide you will learn how controllers work and how they fit into the request cycle in your application.

-After reading this guide, you will be able to:
+After reading this guide, you will know:

 * Follow the flow of a request through a controller.
 * Understand why and how to store data in the session or cookies.